- Medieval Potteries

 Mike Ponsford (1987, 82) refers to another possible waste group of medieval cooking pots being found in Long Ashton parish, 4 miles to the south-west of Bristol, in a trench being dug for a water pipeline close to the A38 road.
 The material is now held in the Bristol City Museum and the ware apparently resembles that from Ham Green, but with larger, different inclusions in the fabric.

-No medieval kilns have been excavated within the city of Bristol, but groups of kiln waste have been found at St. Peter’s Church (Dawson et al 1972), Redcliff Hill (Wilson & Moorhouse 1971) and St Thomas Street (Jackson 2004).
+No medieval kilns have been excavated within the city of Bristol, but groups of kiln waste have been found at St. Peter’s Church (Dawson et al 1972), Redcliff Hill (Wilson & Moorhouse 1971; Dawson & Ponsford 2018), St Thomas Street (Jackson 2004), Old Market Street (information from Bruce Williams) and West Street (Wills 2005; information from Bruce Williams).

 The St. Peter’s material was in an ashy deposit used to backfill the foundation trench for the north aisle wall of the church.
 The products of the kiln were jugs, jars, cooking pots and roof tiles which appear, from the contexts in which they have been found in Bristol and the date of construction of the aisle of the church, to have been made during the 14th century.

-The Redcliff Hill waste was found in a pit containing lumps of burnt clay and ash.
-Although the group is unpublished, the output of this kiln is known to have included cooking pots, skillets, jugs, roof tiles and also, probably, floor tiles.
-Production seems to have continued from the middle of the 13th century until the end of the 15th century, and pottery recovered from archaeological excavations shows that from the beginning of the 14th century the so-called ‘Bristol/Redcliffe ware’ replaced Ham Green ware as the most commonly occurring glazed pottery in the city.
+The Redcliff Hill waste was found primarily in pits containing lumps of burnt clay and ash and also in disturbed deposits in the backfill of the foundation trenches of walls of 18th-century buildings.
+The medieval pottery waste has recently been published and shows that the products of the, so far un-located kiln, included jugs, jars, skillets, bowls and glazed ridge tiles.
+Production seems to have been from about 1300 to 1350.
+This ties in with the archaeological evidence from excavations in the city which indicates that from the beginning of the 14th century this so-called ‘Bristol/Redcliffe ware’ replaced Ham Green ware as the most commonly occurring glazed pottery in the city.

 Pits containing a substantial quantity of kiln waste, including jugs with anthropomorphic face-spouts, were found during excavations at nos.
 30-38 St Thomas Street and thin-section analysis has shown that this waste is petrologically identical to the waste found at Redcliff Hill, as are the types and forms of the vessels present and their date of production.
 The pits containing the pottery waste at nos.
 30-38 St Thomas Street may have been dug by potters to extract the alluvial clay, and similar pits dug into the clay and dated to the 14th century were found nearby during excavations at the corner of St Thomas Street and Portwall Lane (Good 1989).